akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 ## Sec.
 1.02 Budget

-The Alaska Department of Health, Division of Public Assistance, estimates a budget of \$xx,xxx,xxx.oo dollars for completion of this project.
-Proposals priced at more than \$xx,xxx,xxx.oo will be considered non-responsive and rejected.
+The Alaska Department of Health, Division of Public Assistance, estimates a budget of \$20,000,000.00 dollars for completion of this project.
+Proposals priced at more than \$20,000,000.00 will be considered non-responsive and rejected.

 Approval or continuation of a contract resulting from this RFP is